lucasbittar/gostack-challenge-03/README.md

 </h1>

 <h3 align="center">
-  GoStack Challenge 02: FastFeet - Inital Development
+  GoStack Challenge 03: FastFeet - Back-end Wrap up
 </h3>

 ### Challenge

-Create the first step for fake logistics company app called FastFeet with the following goals:
+Wrap up the back-end for a fake logistics company app called FastFeet with the following goals:

 - User authentication using JWT
 - Create a single user with admin capabilities to add/edit recipients